Pomax/BezierInfo-2/localization.md

 Let me take you through the travel log.

-## Once upon a time...
+## Once upon a time there was a [Primer on Bézier curves](https://pomax.github.io/bezierinfo).

-...there was a [Primer on Bézier curves](https://pomax.github.io/bezierinfo).
 Or rather, there was a [Processing.js](http://processingjs.org) based exploration of the basics of Bézier curves because I was working on font generation and wanted to understand the intricacies of Bézier curves for the purposes of drawing curve outlines.
 There weren't any really good resources on the topic, and because the best way to learn something is to teach it, I figured I'd write my own explanation, put it online, and learn how they worked that way.

 As I learned more and more I kept updating that one short page until it had became a rather long page, and once it started to show up fairly high in Google results for "bezier curves" (typos included because who has the time to write "é" when you're not on a French keyboard) I started taking "making sure it was sort of usable" more seriously.